AlexxBot/Pokemon_App/README.md

 ## Getting Started

-This app was made with flutter sdk
+- This app was made with flutter sdk
+- This app is using https://pokeapi.co/ to get the data

 ## Intructions to setup flutter environment